Chon2020/GRFB-Unet/README.md

 ```
 For each part in TP-Dataset, the images are stored in the file ./JPEGImages, and ground truths are stored in file ./ground truth.
 The masked images are stored in the file ./ SegmentationClassPNG and only used for visualization, which can be removed without any influence.
 The indexes of train / validate / test samples are stored in flie ./Index.
-Then, you can replace the file ./data/ TP-dataset with the downloaded dataset for training phase.
+Then, you can replace the file ./data/TP-dataset in ${GRFBNet_ROOT} with the downloaded dataset for training phase.

 ### Training